ParhamEsmaeily/BBQ_Checklist/README.md

 # BBQ_Checklist
-CRUD app to never miss an item for BBQ!
+CRUD React app to never miss an item for BBQ!